ardentflames/FFT-Coop-Project/README.md

 Close each graph to get the program to calculate the next interval.

 DO NOT USE INTERVALS LARGER THAN 32K - WILL CRASH YOUR COMPUTER.

+(I know it's reinventing the wheel but it's a project I could have done in the time I had)